 We kicked off our 2013 webinar series with our first Reviews and Online Reputation 101 session focused on how to expertly practice proactive and reactive hotel online reputation management.
-If you missed the session, you can view the presentation, listen to the recording, and sign up for additional upcoming webinars here.

 During the webinar, we received a lot of great feedback and questions from the audience.
 One specific question that deserves a detailed response regarded which review sites allowed management responses.
 At Revinate, we’re always paying very close attention to the ever-evolving policies for each travel review site – which sites allow public management responses, which sites allow private ones, and so forth.
 While not every review site’s procedure for review replies is as user-friendly or intuitive as it could be, we’ll always make sure that we make it as easy as possible for you to respond within Revinate.